 I'm still transitioning myself and am slowly starting to feel like a real raw foodist.
 But I still have a long way to go and my discipline is improving but laziness still presents a challenge.
 Cravings are not much of a problem anymore but making sure I eat enough and don't spend too much money are.

-Little miracles and new challenges appear every week and you can read on these in more detail at the links below:
+Little miracles and new challenges appear every week and you can read about these in more detail here:

 So far the cheapest day's total expenditure has been £3.25 ($5.20, €4.00).